wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    The weight is calculated from 2 to the power of (Frequency class + Damange class).
    So 2 to 4 + 4 = 2 to the power of 8 = 256.

+   Each (business risk) <strong>Contribution</strong> % is based on the total of weights.
+   This provides guidance on allocation of testing budget.

-2. Design a logical <strong>test structure</strong> to see what you need to cover your Requirements.
+2. Design a logical <strong>test structure</strong> to see what you need to cover  Requirements.
 Use TestCase-Design to create combinations of possible TestCases.

+   Right-click TestCases to create TestSheet,

+   Right-click test sheet to create Instances

+   Right-click Login to create Folder, Folder structure, Virtual Folder, Test configuration parmaeter (.), Class.

+   Right-click an Attribute to Toggle Business Relevance by pressing Ctrl+F7 so its icon turns color.
+Name it Verification.

 3. Create <strong>Modules</strong> that contain the technical information Tricentis Tosca needs to steer the system under test.
 For steering, make an element uniquely identifiable in XScan: